 Online Engineering Bachelor’s Degree Curriculum

 The curriculum you study will also depend on your specialization area.
-For instance, if you are specializing in electrical engineering, your coursework will involve studying mathematics, physics, and computing; if you are interested in becoming a civil engineer, courses in mathematics, physics, and geology may be required.
+For instance, specializing in electrical engineering means your coursework involves studying mathematics, physics, and computing.
+If you are interested in becoming a civil engineer, courses in mathematics, physics, and geology may be required.

 In a bachelor’s program, you may be expected to visit campus to participate in a hands-on immersive engineering session.
 For instance, you may be able to study blueprints at home.
 However, when you start to build circuits from blueprints, you will need to do so in a structured engineering laboratory.